RoqCode/sbsync/README.md

 - The script verifies the `checksums.txt` when possible (requires `sha256sum` or `shasum`).
 - Set `GITHUB_TOKEN` in CI to avoid GitHub API rate limiting when resolving the latest tag.
 - Use `-b "$HOME/.local/bin"` for user‑local installs; add it to your PATH.
-- Windows runners can use the script in GitHub Actions’ bash shell; it downloads the `.zip` and installs `sbsync.exe`.
+- Windows: use WSL2 and run the installer inside your Linux distribution.

 ### Quick start